Africa Data Centres and DPA Southern Africa (SA) breaks ground on solar farm in Free State

 This project is a key element of Africa Data Centres' ambitious plans to emerge as the most sustainable colocation provider on the continent.
 "Beyond procuring renewable energy, our commitment to an efficiency strategy has earned us the internationally recognised ISO50001 certification for the effective operation of our data centres," Durvasula elaborates.

 "Data centres worldwide face scrutiny for their reliance on grid power and renewables, and Africa is no exception.
 Africa Data Centres is actively addressing this issue by generating renewable energy, alleviating strain on the local grid.
-Additionally, our sustainability objectives encompass achieving net-zero status at all facilities, making this project another significant stride towards reaching that goal," concludes Durvasula.Distributed by APO Group on behalf of Africa Data Centres.
+Additionally, our sustainability objectives encompass achieving net-zero status at all facilities, making this project another significant stride towards reaching that goal," concludes Durvasula.Distributed by APO Group on behalf of DPA Southern Africa.

 Twitter: https://apo-opa.co/4cKzd4r